Miz85/redux-sidekick/README.md

 flexibility and the fact that you're not forced to organize your app in a specific way.

-However we sometimes see beginners hqving some difficulties understanding how to wire asynchronous actions into the redux workflow.
+However we sometimes see beginners having some difficulties understanding how to wire asynchronous actions into the redux workflow.
 Redux sidekick tries to build an abstraction on top of Redux in order to help you include asynchronous behaviour into your redux workflow easily.